hulyak/react-tutorial/docs/doc4.md

 ---

 It's time to create our demo app!
-In this app, we will create a Food Recipe app, we will fetch data from an Api and we will use both `useState` and `useEffect` hooks.
+In this app, we will create a Food Recipe app, we will fetch data from an API and we will use both `useState` and `useEffect` hooks.

 First, create a new file under `src > components` and name it `FoodRecipe.js`.
 To be able to get a response for search queries, we need an APP ID, and an APP KEY.